gianlucahmd/AI-presentations/MLbasics/slides.md

 ---

-## Solution: we split the data into a training test and a test set.
+## Solution: we split the data into a training set and a test set.
 The algorithm is evalued based on its performances on data it has never seen, AKA its **generalization ability**.

 ---